karawoo/icetest/README.md

 period in winter.
 * Check averages vs. maxima: when we ask for an average and a max value for a given measurement, averages should never be greater than maxima.
+* Check field types (numeric vs. character)
+* Check for repeated observations (a single station should only have one row of data per season)
 * ...

 Feel free to [submit an issue](https://github.com/karawoo/icetest/issues)